fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 #### Reconciling OCIRepository

-The source-controller marks a OCIRepository as _reconciling_ when one of the following is true:
+The source-controller marks an OCIRepository as _reconciling_ when one of the following is true:

 - There is no current Artifact for the OCIRepository, or the reported Artifact